kazshige/hrext06-myCruddyApp/README.md

 - [x] Delete local storage
     - [x] delete button storage.removeItem()
-    - [ ] delete all storage.clear()
+    - [x] delete all storage.clear()
 - [x] Display stored value in proper div

 ### Next Sprint (what are we trying to code)
 Examples: Replace with your own.

-- [ ] Add show and hide list button
+- [x] Add toggle button to show and hide values

-- [ ] animate when new data is added
-- [ ] color code the data by timestape (older more greyed out)
-- [ ] Read from yelp api to get good bagel advice in a city
-- [ ] save my local storage to a remote storage for back up
+- [x] Add another text field to save username with message
+- [x] Enable to display the input date and time in local storage
 - [ ] Optional: Host on repl.it (html,css, js)